forax/virtual-bean/README.md

 This class offers capabilities similar to Spring, CDI or Guice but decomposes the concept of interceptor into 2 different parts:
-_interceptors_ that can be composed and _implementors_ that are unique (thus non composable) to an abstract method.
+_interceptors_ that can be composed and _implementors_ that are unique for an abstract method (thus non composable).
 In order to be composable, interceptors are less powerful than classical interceptors, they return **void**, they can not change the arguments or the return value of a call, and do not explicitly call each others.
+Unlike Spring or CDI, there is no annotations with a predefined semantics, the semantics of an annotation is fully defined by the code of the implementors and interceptors registered.

 Conceptually, there are only three operations:
 - `create(interface)` takes a virtual bean (the interface) and returns an instance